natalieagus/50005/docs/OS/10-deadlock.md

 /************************************/
 ```

+{:.highlight-title}
+> Question
+>
-Can you identify the order of execution that causes deadlock?
+> Can you identify the order of execution that causes deadlock?
-{:.highlight}

 Consider the scenario where Thread 1 acquires `first_mutex` and then suspended, then Thread 2 acquires `second_mutex`.
 * <span style="color:#f77729;"><b>Neither thread will give up</b></span> their currently held `mutex`,